-There are three components here – all easy to prepare and bring together: A simple stir-fry of shiitake mushrooms, sugar snap peas, scallions, garlic, ginger, and spinach; a fragrant coconut broth spiked with lime, soy sauce and chili-garlic paste; rice noodles.
-A bag of fresh spinach from Morning Glory inspired the vegetable mix for this recipe, which is based on one I developed for my book Simple Green Suppers.
+There are three components here – all straightforward to prepare and bring together: A simple veggie stir-fry, a fragrant coconut broth, and cooked rice noodles.
+A bag of fresh spinach from Morning Glory inspired the vegetable mix (sugar snaps, shiitakes, scallions and spinach) for this recipe, which is based on one I developed for my book Simple Green Suppers.
 In that recipe, I used bok choy, so feel free to play around with the veggies here, following the seasons.
-This can be a versatile (vegetarian) supper for you.
+This can be a versatile vegetarian supper, or you can also add shrimp to it for more protein (see notes below).
+The recipe is also alpha-gal friendly; be sure to double-check the ingredients of your chili paste or chili crisp for mammalian products.

-The broth is just a matter of mixing up coconut milk with a few other things and pouring it over the veggies at the end.
-I use flat brown rice noodles (the type used for Pad Thai, about the width of linguine) for the base.
+For this recipe, I use flat brown rice noodles (the type used for Pad Thai, about the width of linguine) for the base.
 I bring the water to a boil, add the rice noodles when I begin the stir-fry, turn off the heat and let the rice noodles soften, taking care to remove and drain them before they get too soft.
 If I time it right, the noodles are still warm when I’m getting ready to serve.
-But you could use other noodles, such as lo mein or udon, in this dish.
+But they don't have to be - the broth will warm them.
+You could use other noodles, such as lo mein or udon, in this dish.
 Cook and drain them as close to serving as possible.

 Serves 3 to 4